Matt Hancock's office has been recreated in the 'Duke Nukem 3D' engine

 — Dan Douglas (@dandouglas) July 2, 2021

-Douglas later figured it out, saying “BACK IN BUSINESS” in a tweet.
-He then decided to go “all-in on this” by adding a CCTV room alongside outside areas, even hoping to have a “Boris Johnson on a zipwire easter egg”.
+Douglas then decided to go “all-in on this” by adding a CCTV room alongside outside areas, even hoping to have a “Boris Johnson on a zipwire easter egg”.

 Eventually the project included a Sainsbury’s Local, Big Ben, a Pret A Manger, and even a pack of Quorn sausage rolls, despite their existence breaking with continuity.
 Douglas now wants to add animations so he can get “a TV showing like Piers Morgan storming off the GMB set”.